Q1 2018 Portfolio Discussion: Investing in the UK

-The referendum and election result have created great political and economic uncertainty for the UK.
+The Brexit negotiations continue to be a source of great economic uncertainty for the UK.
 The outcome of the negotiations with the European Union will have a significant effect on the future of the UK, the value of the pound and the relative performance of different sectors.

 Domestic vs. international exposure, large vs. small?